For questions about specific dive centres please check the relevant dive centre page or

 BCDs and bottles must be empty, properly closed and carried in the hold.
 Note: Some content and depth gauges and computers can be affected by low pressure.
 As with cameras, these should be carried as part of your hand luggage.

-In both cases, if you have, or think you have, any of the medical conditions listed you will need signed clearance from a doctor valid within 12 months of your planned liveaboard.
 Where doctor's clearance is needed, we ask you to arrange this before arrival where possible and to bring it with you to avoid any delays, additional costs or even missing the trip.

 You are responsible to check that these include: